-“Price of sitting too much, comes with a rusted body and accelerated ageing.
+“Price of sitting too much comes with a rusted body and accelerated aging.
 Are you up for it?”

 Modern modes of entertainment demand one to be less physically inactive.
-These mainly include playing video games, watching television and using computer for social networking or watching movies.
-Sedentary lifestyle today cannot necessarily be related to one being lazy.
+These mainly include playing video games, watching television, and using a computer for social networking or watching movies.
+A sedentary lifestyle today cannot necessarily be related to one being lazy.
 A person can be quite busy working, but their work spares them from the opportunity of being physically active.

 Effects of Sedentary Lifestyle

-Sedentary lifestyle has been reported to show direct relation with metabolic syndromes and is known to influence the body mass index of an individual, blood pressure and heart rate.
-Hence, prolonged periods of sitting and inactivity raise the levels of high density lipoproteins (HDL).
-This in turn contributes to major lifestyle disorders like diabetes, cardiovascular diseases, high blood pressure problems, obesity, kidney problems, etc.
+A sedentary lifestyle has been reported to show direct relation with metabolic syndromes and is known to influence the body mass index of an individual, blood pressure and heart rate.
+Hence, prolonged periods of sitting and inactivity raise the levels of high-density lipoproteins (HDL).
+This, in turn, contributes to major lifestyle disorders like diabetes, cardiovascular diseases, high blood pressure problems, obesity, kidney problems, etc.

-Too much of time spent in front of a television (laptops, tablets, phones too!) and a routine habit of consuming fast foods can increase the chances of obesity.
-Metabolism becomes slower and results in secondary complications like diabetes, kidney and heart problems.
-It also decreases the overall life expectancy of an individual.
+Spending too much time in front of TV (laptops, tablets, cell phones too!) and eating fast food can increase your chances of becoming obese.
+It slows down your metabolism and leads to secondary complications such as diabetes, kidney and heart problems.
+It also shortens a person’s overall life expectancy.

-Sedentary lifestyle is a known contributory factor to diabetes, mainly type 2 diabetes.
-It is caused when body cells develops resistance towards the hormone, insulin.
-Insulin is a hormone essential to maintain the levels of glucose in the blood.
+A sedentary lifestyle is known to contribute to the development of diabetes, mainly type 2 diabetes.
+It occurs when the body’s cells develop resistance to the hormone insulin.
+Insulin is a hormone needed to maintain blood sugar levels.

 Tips to stay active

 - Spend less leisure time on indoor passive activities.